Some of our common questions

 We run credit checks on all proposals.
 Cases involving a stressed credit track record of the borrower or promoter require the fullest disclosure early in the process and we will terminate any proposal where we consider we have not had full disclosure.

-Who are Finance Ireland?
+Who is Finance Ireland?

 Is Finance Ireland Commercial Properties regulated?